Medical Humanities (Online)

-The MA in Medical Humanities (Online) in an interdisciplinary distance learning MA led by Durham's Institute for Medical Humanities (IMH), and the Department of English Studies.
-The MA is suitable for students whose undergraduate training is in Anthropology, English, Geography, Law, Modern Languages and Cultures, Philosophy, Sociology, or other related disciplines in humanities and social sciences.
-The MA is also suitable for students from backgrounds in health and social care seeking to bring humanities and social sciences perspectives to bear in their professional practice.
+The Postgraduate Diploma in Medical Humanities is an interdisciplinary programme led by Durham's Institute for Medical Humanities (IMH), and the Department of English Studies.
+The Diploma is suitable for students whose undergraduate training is in Anthropology, English, Geography, Law, Modern Languages and Cultures, Philosophy, Sociology, or other related disciplines in humanities and social sciences.
+The Diploma is also suitable for students from backgrounds in health and social care seeking to bring humanities and social sciences perspectives to bear in their professional practice.

 The main aims of the course are to provide a rigorous introduction to the variety of disciplinary and interdisciplinary approaches to health which make up the critical medical humanities and to equip you to undertake further research into health and human experience in a variety of contexts.
 The programme offers outstanding interdisciplinary training to equip you with the skills you need for your future career.
 It is taught by specialists who are members of the IMH, primarily from the Departments of Anthropology, English, Geography, Law, Modern Languages and Cultures, Philosophy, and Sociology.

 You will become part of the vibrant research communities both within departments and the IMH.
 In particular, students become members of the Postgraduate and Early Career Researchers (PGECR) network in Medical Humanities, which organises regular seminars, conferences and social events.